SAP/cloud-mta-build-tool/.github/CONTRIBUTING.md

 ## Before submitting a pull request, please make sure the following is done:

 1. Fork the repository and create your branch from master.
-2. Run `go mod vendor` in the repository root.
+2. Run `go mod vendor` in the repository root, in case you have added new dependency run `go mod tidy` .
 3. If you’ve fixed a bug or added code that should be tested, add tests!
 4. See commit prefix section
 5. Ensure the test suite passes via `go test -v ./... ` Tip: you can use command `make tests`.